chenwusi2012/CS598_KSI/README.md

 ## Dependency

-To reproduce the result, run notebook file `KSI_main.ipynb` in Google Colab environment.
-If you would like to run `KSI_main.ipynb` on a local machine, update the version of Python to Python 3.10.11 and install the following dependencies:
+To reproduce the result, run the notebook file `KSI_main.ipynb` in Google Colab environment.
+If you would like to run the notebook file `KSI_main.ipynb` on a local machine, update the version of Python to 3.10.11 and install the following dependencies:
 - `torch==2.0.0`
 - `numpy==1.22.4`
 - `sklearn==1.2.2`